Faqih001/AI-For-Software-Engineering/README.md

 - "Show me a technical analysis of Cardano"
 - "Suggest an aggressive portfolio for $5000"
 - "What are the key indicators for Solana?"

+### Streamlit Web Interface

+The new web application provides all the functionality of the command-line version with an intuitive GUI:

+1. **Chat Tab**: Ask questions and get cryptocurrency recommendations in a chat interface
+2. **Profile Tab**: Create and manage your user profile with easy-to-use form inputs
+3. **Technical Analysis Tab**: Generate interactive visualizations with price charts and indicators
+4. **Portfolio Tab**: Create and analyze portfolio suggestions with visual breakdowns
+5. **Price Alerts Tab**: Set up and manage price alerts through a user-friendly interface

 ## 🧩 How It Works